Man arrested for WNBA sex-toy throwing at Liberty game, the 3rd arrest in string of disturbances

-NEW YORK (AP) — An Ohio man has been arrested for the throwing of a sex toy at a WNBA game in New York, police said Thursday.
+NEW YORK (AP) — An Ohio man was arrested for the throwing of a sex toy at a WNBA game in New York, police said Thursday.

 It's the latest development in a string of disturbances where similar toys were tossed at WNBA games across the country, resulting in at least three arrests.